Download Careers360 App

 • Having a residence permit allows you to live in Germany lawfully while you're studying.

 You must apply for a German residence permit before your student visa expires or within 90 days of arrival.
 The typical duration of a residency permit is one to two years, though it may be extended if necessary.
+However, Swiss and EU/EEA students are exempted from the requirement for a residence permit.
+The Residents' Registration Office (Einwohnermeldeamt) is where they simply need to register their address.

 Can You Work Part-Time on a Student Visa in Germany?

-International students are permitted to work part-time in Germany, however, there are restrictions depending on their country of citizenship:
+International students are permitted to work part-time in Germany; however, there are restrictions depending on their country of citizenship:

 1. Non-EU/EEA Students: